 All Co-PDs and PDs need remember to include all the pending applications in their Current & Pending form to confirm that they would have enough time to work on all of them if all the listed applications receive awards.

 AFRI uses a peer review process for its grants.
-You can find general information about peer review at NIFA in this fact sheet and information specific to AFRI peer review guidelines is found in the AFRI Review Criteria (found in the Attachment list on AFRI RFA Resources).
+You can find general information about peer review at NIFA in this fact sheet and information specific to AFRI peer review guidelines is found in the AFRI Review Criteria (found in the Attachment list on AFRI NOFO Resources).

 Related Information